Generic Name: trametinib (tra ME ti nib)

 liver or kidney disease;

-Using Mekinist may increase your risk of developing other types of skin cancer.
+Using Mekinist with dabrafenib may increase your risk of developing a certain type of skin cancer.
 Ask your doctor about your specific risk.
-Tell your doctor if you notice any new skin symptoms such as redness, sores that will not heal, or a mole that has changed in size or color.
+Tell your doctor if you notice any new skin symptoms such as redness, warts, sores that will not heal, or a mole that has changed in size or color.

-FDA pregnancy category D. Do not use Mekinist if you are pregnant.
-It could harm the unborn baby.
-Tell your doctor if you become pregnant during treatment.
-Use effective birth control while you are using this medication and for at least 4 months after your treatment ends.
+If you are a woman, do not use Mekinist if you are pregnant.
+You may need to have a negative pregnancy test before starting this treatment.
+Use effective birth control to prevent pregnancy while you are using this medicine and for at least 4 months after your last dose.

 How should I take Mekinist?